 - As soon as possible and no later than the end of the drop/add period, each student has the responsibility to inform his or her instructor of religious observances that are likely to conflict directly with classes and other required academic activities.
 Each student has the responsibility to arrange his or her course schedule to minimize conflicts.
 It is understood that when scheduling options exist for religious observances, the student has the responsibility to minimize conflicts.

 - Based upon prior agreement between the instructor and student, a student who misses a class meeting because of a scheduling conflict with religious observances should be allowed, whenever possible, to complete without penalty the work missed because of such absences.
 A student who is absent from a test or presentation because of the observance of a religious holiday should be able to reschedule it without penalty.
-Absence from a final examination requires that the examination be rescheduled through the established process for rescheduling of final examinations by the Dean of Students.
+Absence from a final examination requires that the examination be rescheduled through the established process for rescheduling of final examinations by the Dean of Students Office.
 Graduate students should contact the Dean of the School or his or her designee.

-- If a scheduling conflict with a student's planned absence cannot be resolved between the instructor and the student, undergraduates should inform the Dean of Students who will follow the established procedure for a class absence.
+- If a scheduling conflict with a student's planned absence cannot be resolved between the instructor and the student, undergraduates should inform the Dean of Students Office who will follow the established procedure for a class absence.
 Graduate students should contact the Dean of the School or his or her designee.